1994 United States House of Representatives election in Montana

 The 1994 United States House of Representatives election in Montana was held on November 8, 1994, to determine who would represent the state of Montana in the United States House of Representatives.
-Montana at the time had one, at large district in the House, apportioned according to the 1990 United States census.
+Montana at the time had one, at-large district in the House, apportioned according to the 1990 United States census.
 Representatives are elected for two-year terms.

+This is the last time Democrats won Montana's at-arge congressional district as of 2026, following the district's elimination in 2022, and the last time a Democrat was elected to the House from Montana.